6281044792/multiple-disease-prediction-streamlit-app-main/README.md

-# multiple-disease-prediction-streamlit-app-main
+# multiple-disease-prediction-streamlit-app
- This repository hosts the "Multiple Disease Prediction Streamlit App," designed to predict the likelihood of various diseases based on user input.
-It includes the Streamlit app, Jupyter notebooks for model training, and the corresponding datasets.
-Use 'pip install -r requirements.txt' to set up dependencies for the app.
+This repository contains the codebase for "Multiple Disease Prediction Streamlit App".
+The training notebooks &amp; the datasets are also provided in the respective folders.

+app.py is the streamlit app code. run the command "**pip install -r requirements.txt**" to install the required dependencies for the streamlit app.

+You may need to install additional libraries for running the jupyter notebooks.